Universal Freezing Transitions of Dipole-Conserving Chains: Analytic characterisation of strong fragmentation

+Before turning to the proof of strong fragmentation in the entire region $\nu < \nu_c = (k-2)^{-1}$, it is instructive to consider the proof for $\nu<(k-1)^{-1}$.
+This is the simplest case, as a consequence of the presence of an extensive number of frozen sites.

-We consider here a system $S$ with $2 \le d \le \infty$ that is characterized by $\nu < (k-1)^{-1} $.
-Starting from any configuration of particles on the chain, we employ the FES picture in Section \ref{sec:FES} and reach an FES in the auxiliary system $\tilde{S}$.
-We call $f$ the fraction of sites in the chosen Krylov of $S$ that are part of a type-1 blockage.
-Given the upper bound on $\nu$, we automatically know from the FES picture that
+Consider a chain $S$ with $2 \le d \le \infty$ and global filling $\nu < (k-1)^{-1} $.
+Starting from any configuration of particles on the chain, we employ the FES picture of Section \ref{sec:FES} and reach an FES in the auxiliary system $\tilde{S}$.
+We call $f$ the fraction of sites in the chosen Krylov sector of $S$ that are part of a frozen blockage.
+Given the current upper bound on $\nu$, we automatically know from the FES picture that

-The lower bound is obtained by noticing that in the FES of $\tilde{S}$ the lowest number of sites involved in a type-1 blockage is obtained when each one of the $N$ particles is separated from its neighbours by exactly $k-2$ holes.
-We now prove that as a consequence of Eq.~(\ref{eq:fnonzerofornu}), any typical $(N,X)$ family (\emph{cf.} Section \ref{sec:sizesymmetrysec}) in $S$ is strongly fragmented according to the ratio test in Eq.~(\ref{eq:ratio2}).
+This lower bound is obtained by noticing that in the FES of $\tilde{S}$ the lowest number of sites involved in a type-1 blockage is obtained when each one of the $N$ particles is separated from its neighbours by exactly $k-2$ holes.
+We now prove that as a consequence of Eq.~(\ref{eq:fnonzerofornu}), any typical $(N,X)$ family (\emph{cf.}~Section \ref{sec:sizesymmetrysec} or \cref{tab:glossary}) in $S$ is strongly fragmented according to the ratio test in \cref{eq:ratio2}.
 For any typical $(N,X)$ family, the exponential scaling of $D^{(d)}_{N,X}$ is given by Eq.~(\ref{eq:Xfamilynux0zero}).
-On the other hand, the $f \, L $ empty frozen sites induce a natural bipartition of the chain in which they represent one of the two (possibly non-contiguous) independent subregions that cannot exchange particles or dipole moment.
-The total number $W_d$ of particle configurations, of any dipole moment, compatible with this bipartition is clearly larger than the dimension of any Krylov sector in the chosen $(N,X)$ sector, i.e.
+On the other hand, the $f \, L $ empty frozen sites induce a natural bipartition of the chain in which they represent one (possibly noncontiguous) of two independent subregions that cannot exchange particles or dipole moment.
+The total number $W_{d,\nu}(p=0, s=f, L)$ of particle configurations of any dipole moment compatible with this bipartition is clearly larger than the dimension of any Krylov subspace in the chosen $(N,X)$ sector, i.e.,

-From the uniqueness of the maximum of $g_d(\sigma | \, \nu, f)$ discussed in Section \ref{sec:sizesymmetrysec} and the fact that here $\sigma=0 \neq \nu \, f = \sigma^*$, we automatically see that
+From the uniqueness of the maximum of $g_{d,\nu}(p,s)$ discussed in Section \ref{sec:sizesymmetrysec} and the fact that here $p=0 \neq \nu \, f = p^*$, we automatically see that

-This proves for any $d$ that all the typical $(N,X)$ families characterized by $\nu<(k-1)^{-1}$ and $\nu_{x_0}=o(L^0)$ are strongly fragmented according to the ratio test, given that the ratio in Eq.~(\ref{eq:ratio1}) decays to zero exponentially with $L$.
+This proves, for any $d$, that all the $(N,X)$ families characterised by $\nu<(k-1)^{-1}$ and $\nu_{x_0}=o(L^0)$ (typical) are strongly fragmented according to the ratio test, given that the ratio in Eq.~(\ref{eq:ratio1}) decays to zero exponentially with $L$.